Instruments

 My first priority was to get the VHF licence sorted so the radio could be used, but I also wanted to fit an AIS transponder as a significant safety feature, particularly on a sailing vessel as it gives you a modicum of priority in open water over ships!
 I don’t like the thought of only having one VHF antenna – on top of the mast – so I put another antenna on the davit on the starboard quarter for the AIS or as an emergenccy VHF antenna if the masthead one fails.
 B & G offer the V60-B VHF with AIS transponed built in, and this seemed a good solution with a separate antenna for VHF and AIS.
 I modified that decision later and put in a Quark antenna combiner so that I had the option of combining the VHF and AIS to either antenna – thus getting better AIS range when on the masthead compared to the 4m height of the aft antenna.

-There was a Raymarine interface XXXX to connect the NMEA 0183 output of the Furuno AIS to the chart plotter ST1 network, and to convert the ST1 to RS232 for a P.C.
+There was a Raymarine interface EB5001 to connect the NMEA 0183 output of the Furuno GPS to the chart plotter ST1 network, and to convert the ST1 to RS232 for a P.C.

 My objectives for now are to keep the Raymarine chart plotter, at least for the time being, as it interfaces with the radar, is an independent chart plotter and it has STng and a handy diagnostic mode that shows all ST1 and STng messges in and out.
 I normally do my navigation using Navionics on a couple of tablets, and that will still be the case, although I will fit an Orca Core2 and may change to using the Orca software for navigation, although I don’t find it as useful as Navionics as the bathemetry is much less good (that seems to be the general view on You Tube!).